 Honest Burgers

 What: Ok, so it’s true that Honest Burgers is known for its meat and cheese laden buns, as evidenced by the picture above.
 The burger joint does also offer a handful of vegan options though, making it an ideal pick for when you’ve got both vegan and meat-eating diners to cater for.
-The signature meat-free burger features a plant-based patty topped with vegan smoked Gouda, chipotle vegan mayonnaise, mustard, red onions, pickles and lettuce, of course paired with Honest Burger’s famous rosemary salted chips.
+The signature meat-free burger features a plant-based patty topped with vegan cheese, chipotle vegan mayonnaise, mustard, onion, pickles and lettuce, of course paired with Honest Burger’s famous rosemary salted chips.

 Where: 8 Duke Street, BN1 1AH